From Apple and Google to Indeed, COVID-19 variants delay the return to office

 Back at their desks

-Then there are companies at which the majority of workers are already back at their desks, particularly in the finance industry, whose leaders have been staunch advocates of returning to the office.
+Then there are companies at which the majority of workers are already back at their desks, particularly on Wall Street, whose leaders have been staunch advocates of returning to the office.

 Workers at investment bank Goldman Sachs began returning to their desks on June 14.
 More than a month later, about 60% of the company's workers are back in the office.

-Adrian Mendoza, who heads a Boston-based financial technology-focused venture capital fund, said his five-person team has been working out of the firm's offices since January, when he reconfigured the company's workspace so that each employee could have their own office.
+Adrian Mendoza, who heads a Boston-based financial technology-focused venture capital fund, said his five-person team has been working out of the firm's offices since January, when he reconfigured workspaces so that each employee could have their own office.

-"Instead we're recommending that they do it month by month or rent co-working space that has flexibility," Mendoza told CBS MoneyWatch.
+"Instead we're recommending that they do it month by month or rent co-working space that has flexibility," he said.

 He's also not making any longterm bets on the virus subsiding soon.
 "Our lease ends in December and that's when we'll reassess whether or not we keep it."